 Once we have all the information necessary for your project we collate and submit it to council.
 This includes filling out the council forms and uploading the full consent to the council’s consenting system.
 At this point, the initial consent deposit is required to be paid to the council.
 The council will do an initial check of completeness before starting the 20 working day clock.
 (The council is required to complete their processing within 20 working days.
 Note the clock can stop and start during this time when additional information is required).

 LIASION WITH COUNCIL

 We are the first point of call for all the council communication.
 We will work alongside the other consultants to ensure this process is as seamless as possible by providing any additional information in a timely manner.
 (Often we can have our information back to the council to continue their processing the next day).

 When the council has granted approval of the building consent (and where required resource consent) the set of plans and documents can then be given to a builder to start construction.
 Note, often it will not be until this stage that a builder will go to contract with a set building price.

 We are available during the construction phase to answer any questions the client, builder or tradespeople have while on site.
-Sometimes there may be changes required during the build stage that requires us to provide additional information to the inspector and/or amendments to the council.
+Sometimes there may be changes required during the building stage that requires us to provide additional information to the builder, council inspector and/or amendments to the council.